We Can't Dance: Critical reception

 Rolling Stone chiefly commented on the album's lyrics.
 They criticised "Tell Me Why" and "Way of the World" for being soulless and impersonal social commentaries, but regarded most of the songs as outstanding, and summarised "Although We Can't Dance doesn't quite achieve the vulnerable grace of Duke or the exuberance of Abacab, Genesis has nevertheless delivered an elegantly spare – and even adventurous – album."
-David Browne of Entertainment Weekly gave a lacklustre review, stating: "At a time when everything is uncertain ... you almost have to admire a record like We Can't Dance. ...
+David Browne of Entertainment Weekly wrote: "At a time when everything is uncertain ... you almost have to admire a record like We Can't Dance. ...
 You know there will be a couple of fleeting moments when the band breaks out of its torpor – for instance, on the very polite primal stomp of 'I Can't Dance' – and that such moments will just as quickly be subsumed by the rest of the musical quicksand."

-In a retrospective assessment, AllMusic also criticised the lyrics of "Tell Me Why" and "Way of the World", calling them "paeans for world understanding that sound miles away from any immediacy".
+In a retrospective assessment, AllMusic criticised the lyrics of "Tell Me Why" and "Way of the World", calling them "paeans for world understanding that sound miles away from any immediacy".
 However, they praised the album for returning to a less pop-oriented direction, and especially complimented the grittiness of "No Son of Mine", "Jesus He Knows Me", and "I Can't Dance".
-Jim Allen of Ultimate Classic Rock ranked We Can't Dance as the 14th best album by Genesis, stating "Collins' final album with Genesis is full of obnoxious, overproduced pop pap; most of the tracks sound like castoffs from one of his solo albums.
-When the meager charms of a song like 'I Can't Dance' are a highlight, you’re in big trouble."
-Stevie Chick of The Guardian dismissed the album as "blandness" in a countdown of ten of the best Genesis songs.
+Jim Allen of Ultimate Classic Rock ranked We Can't Dance as the 14th-best album by Genesis, stating "Collins' final album with Genesis is full of obnoxious, overproduced pop pap; most of the tracks sound like castoffs from one of his solo albums.
+When the meager charms of a song like 'I Can't Dance' are a highlight, you're in big trouble."
+Stevie Chick of The Guardian dismissed it as "blandness" in a 2014 countdown of ten of the best Genesis songs.

 The album garnered Genesis an American Music Award for Favorite Pop/Rock Band, Duo, or Group and two further nominations for Favorite Adult Contemporary Album and Favorite Adult Contemporary Artist.
 At the Brit Awards in 1993, the album was nominated for British Album while Phil Collins was nominated as British Male Artist for his contribution to the album.